 #7 Succession.
 The wife of Peter the Great

-Years of heavy drinking, the tolls of war, and wrestling the stubborn Russian folk, who fled to Siberia rather than face Peter’s crushing taxes, led to a decline in the Tsar’s health.
+Years of heavy drinking, the tolls of war, and wrestling the stubborn Russian folk―who often fled to Siberia rather than face Peter’s crushing taxes―led to a decline in the Emperor’s health.
 Peter’s bladder was failing, and in 1725, after wading into freezing waters to rescue a squad of stranded soldiers, his condition quickly deteriorated.
 He died on 8th February 1725.
 Catherine, who had been crowned co-empress a year earlier, succeeded his husband as Catherine the first of Russia.

-Some worshiped Peter as the greatest Russian of all time, while others accused him of replacing the Russian culture in favour of the Western ways.
-Peter’s legacy is wide and controversial, but the best summary, perhaps, is from Robert K. Massie: “Peter was a force of nature, and perhaps for this reason, no final judgment will ever be delivered.
+Some worshiped Peter as the founder of the Russian Empire and greatest Russian of all time, while others accused him of replacing the Russian culture in favour of the Western ways.
+Peter’s legacy is wide and controversial, but the best summary perhaps, is from Robert K. Massie: “Peter was a force of nature, and perhaps for this reason, no final judgment will ever be delivered.
 How does one judge the endless roll of the ocean or the mighty power of the whirlwind?”